dcjones/proseg/README.md

 proseg --cosmx-micron transcripts.csv.gz
 ```

-Alternatively, the `--cosmx` can used with CosMx data that is in pixel coordinates.
+Alternatively, the `--cosmx` can be used with CosMx data that is in pixel coordinates.
 It will automatically scale the data to micrometers.